nicbov/StockAlert/README.md

 In Bash:

 cd stock-alert

 npm install

-Environment Variables Setup
+Environment Variables Setup:

 Create a creds.env file in the "Backend" directory of the project with the following variables:

-You need to fill in these secrets with your own values for the app to work, the email service and pass are provided so you dont have to set up a nodemailer service yourself
+You need to fill in these secrets with your own values below for the app to work, the email service and pass are provided so you dont have to set up a nodemailer service yourself

 creds.env file: